nuwave/lighthouse/docs/4.3/the-basics/directives.md

 ## Definition

-Directives always begin with an `@` symbol, followed by an unique name.
+Directives always begin with an `@` symbol, followed by a unique name.
 They may be used at specified parts of the GraphQL schema.

 This example directive `@upperCase` may be used on field definitions to UPPERCASE the result.